GStreamer/gstreamer/Basic+tutorial+8+Short-cutting+the+pipeline.markdown

   - Retrieve data from a pipeline using the `appsink` element.
   - Manipulate this data by accessing the `GstBuffer`.

-In a playbin2-based pipeline, the same goals are achieved in a slightly different way.
+In a playbin-based pipeline, the same goals are achieved in a slightly different way.
 [Playback tutorial 3: Short-cutting the pipeline](Playback+tutorial+3+Short-cutting+the+pipeline.markdown) shows how to do it.